Limeslice-Software-Foundation/commons-lang/README.md

 pub add commons_lang
 ```

-## Usage

-To do: describe usage

 ### Import Package

-Import library
+Import the library in your code.

 ```Dart
 import 'package:commons_lang/commons_lang.dart';
 ```

+## Usage

+See the [User Guide](docs/user-guide.md) for detailed information.

 ## Roadmap

-- [x] Add Changelog
-- [ ] Some cool new feature

-See the [open issues](https://github.com/Limeslice-Software-Foundation/log4dart-plus/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/Limeslice-Software-Foundation/commons-lang/issues) for a full list of proposed features (and known issues).

 ## Contributing